p-ranav/tabulate/README.md

 ## Word Wrapping

 `tabulate` supports automatic word-wrapping when printing cells.
-This word-wrapping can be further constrained by the width of the cell.

 Although word-wrapping is automatic, there is a simple override.
 Automatic word-wrapping is used only if the cell contents do not have any embedded newline `\n` characters.
 So, you can embed newline characters in the cell contents and enfore the word-wrapping manually.